mcastling/mcastling.github.io/NUItutorials/animation.md

 <a name="animationtypes"></a>
 ### Animation Types

-NUI supports both 'key frame' and path animation.
+NUI supports both key-frame and path animation.

 #### Key-Frame Animation